-Cultivating production of key deforestation-free agricultural commodities
+Cultivating production of key deforestation-free agricultural commodities.

 This projected production would come mostly at the expense of tropical forests and savannas, their irreplaceable biodiversity and the local and global ecosystem services they provide.
-But we believe a more systemic solution can play a critical role, at the needed scale, in conserving these critical ecosystems.
+But we believe a more systemic solution can play a meaningful role, at the needed scale, in conserving these critical ecosystems.

 Our grantees have been setting improved sourcing standards, establishing effective and verifiable traceability systems, and encouraging the adoption of better production practices for soy and beef.
 Ultimately, we believe this work will contribute to the elimination of the loss and degradation of Earth’s tropical and sub-tropical forest ecosystems.